GeorgeLychock/georgelychock-career/README.md

                 8. Any page or internal site links should never open a new browser tab

     -   #### Recruiter and HR Contact Experience
-        1. As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
+        1.  **Story 3** As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Upon landing at the site an immediate indication needs to be present that communicates to the user what main categories of information are available to view.
                 2. Access to the most recently published resume must be present on all pages, all viewports.
                 3. Access to George's Profile page must be present on all pages, all viewports.

     -   #### Hiring Manager Experience
-        1. As a Hiring Manager, I want to quickly access more detailed information that shows me George is a good candidate for the position.
+        1.  **Story 4** As a Hiring Manager, I want to quickly access more detailed information that shows me George is a good candidate for the position.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. A link to George's most relavent published resume (one that aligns with LinkedIn, Indeed, etc.) needs to be accessible and immediately present upon entering the site.
                 2. A graphic, or other method, that indicates what skills and respective level of proficiency George has; preferrably something that can be understood within 15-20 sec.